fpolit/amaproto/README.md

-## Ama protobufer files
+## Ama-Framework protobufer files

-Here you can find all needed protobuf files needed by `ama` components.
+Protobuf files to enable RPC communication between `Ama-Framework` components.

+>    Please do not use `Ama-Framework` in military or secret service organizations,
+>                     or for illegal purposes.

+Good Luck! - glozanoa